 Overview

-Highly qualified undergraduates may be admitted to the bachelor's/accelerated master's program and obtain a BA/BS in a chosen major and an MA in Communication in an accelerated time-frame after satisfactory completion of a minimum of 141 credits.
+Highly qualified undergraduates may be admitted to the combined bachelor's and accelerated master's degree pathway program and obtain a BA/BS in a chosen major and an MA in Communication in an accelerated time-frame after satisfactory completion of a minimum of 141 credits.

 See AP.6.7 Bachelor's/Accelerated Master's Degrees for policies related to this program.